tomasznazarenko/tomasznazarenko.github.io/_posts/2019-10-09-SwiftUI-notes.md

 You can use `@State` property wrapper to hold a state in a struct. `@State` is specifically designed for simple properties that are stored in one view.
 As a result, Apple recommends we add **private** access control to those properties.

-There are several ways of storing program state in SwiftUI, and you’ll learn all of them.
+There are several ways of storing program state in SwiftUI.

-### Binding state to user interface
+### Two way binding

+When SwiftUI sees a property marked with this attribute, it automatically creates and manages persistent state behind the scenes and then exposes the value of that state through this property.
+ If we just want to read or write to the data in our state, it's really easy.
+We can just read or write to a property directly.

+ However, for example stepper also needs to be able to edit the state when its buttons are tapped.
+And we use this dollar sign prefix to indicate that we should pass a binding instead of just passing a read-only value.

+ A binding is a kind of managed reference that allows one view to edit the state of another view.

-The problem is that Swift differentiates between “show the value of this property here” and “show the value of this property here, *but write any changes back to the property*.”
+Swift differentiates between “show the value of this property here” and “show the value of this property here, *but write any changes back to the property*.”
+This is what’s called a *two-way binding*.

 ```swift
 struct ContentView: View {